chenghungpan/PyTorch_SQuAD_Project/README.md

 1. Load and preprocess the SQuAD dataset.
 2. Define and train the BERT model for question answering.
 3. Evaluate the model's performance on unseen data.
-4. Compare results and techniques with the CNN model used in the MNIST dataset project.

-## Contribution
-Feedback and contributions to this project are welcome.
-Whether you're looking to improve the model, enhance documentation, or suggest new features, your input is valued.

-## License
-This project is open source and available under the [MIT License](LICENSE).